NVIDIA/TensorRT/samples/python/README.md

 **Python Version Support**

-All Python samples are expected to be run with Python>=3.8.
+All Python samples are expected to be run with Python>=3.10.
 It is not recommended to use any lower version as there may be compatibility issues.

+# Changelog

+August 2025
+Removed support for Python versions < 3.10.